agentmorris/MegaDetector/README-package.md

 from md_visualization import visualization_utils as vis_utils
 from detection import run_detector

-# This is the imae at the bottom of this page, it has one animal in it
+# This is the image at the bottom of this page, it has one animal in it
 image_url = 'https://github.com/agentmorris/MegaDetector/raw/main/images/orinoquia-thumb-web.jpg'
 temporary_filename = url_utils.download_url(image_url)